 2. the display period time limits (i.e. one 60-day period or two 30-day periods); and

 3. the three-sign maximum at any given time for a multiple-tenant property (i.e. a commercial plaza).

 d.
 PBS-2020-24 Housekeeping Amendment to limit Permitted uses on Agricultural zoned lands in Hamlet Development Designation.
 Administration recommends the scheduling of a public meeting in accordance with The Planning Act, for a proposed housekeeping zoning by-law amendment to the Sandwich South Zoning By-law 85-18 to limit the permitted agricultural uses on lands zoned Agricultural Zone (A) within settlement areas as delineated in the Sandwich South Official Plan, be authorized, once Council formally approves the holding of virtual public meetings.

 In addition I have put forward a motion for Administration to review warrants for enacting a Community Safety Zone at Arrowhead Park.

 For questions on these or other municipal matters, please contact me at 226-773-1910 or [email protected]

-This week, Tecumseh Town Council begins at 7pm.
-The full agenda can be found here.
+This week, the public session of Town Council begins at 7pm.
+The agenda can be found here.